• Skip to primary navigation

 Christmas decor on aqua wooden background

-I decided to reach out to other bloggers to see what tips they had for people that are broke this Christmas.
-The more minds I could get thinking about this the better!
+I decided to reach out to other bloggers to see what tips they had for people who are broke this Christmas.
+The more minds I could get thinking about this, the better!

 They didn’t disappoint and sent me some really great suggestions.
 Many have been there themselves and have so much sympathy for being in that place.